DenPhant/affix_project/README.md

 ## Good to know:
-+ This is a prototype, so not bugs will be 100%
++ This is a prototype, so bugs will be 100%
 + When Adding a new model, you need to add it in 2 places:
   1. config.jsom
   2. Processor in start_processing() method